Mar 14, 2025

 - Go to PsychologyToday website and input your zip code.

-- Then narrow down the search by clicking on "Issues" and selecting the options Domestic Abuse, Sexual Abuse, & Trauma and PTSD.
-(Do NOT select Addiction or Sexual Addiction!!
-You don't need an addiction therapist, you need a therapist who understands abuse and trauma.
-If a therapist TRULY understands abuse, trauma, and victims, then everything sex addiction /betrayal trauma related will be common sense)
+- Then narrow down the search by clicking on "Issues" and selecting the options Domestic Abuse and Sexual Abuse. ***Do NOT select Addiction or Sexual Addiction!!
+You don't need an addiction therapist, you need a therapist who understands abuse and abusers.
+Plus, most sex addiction therapists are victim blaming and abuser coddling.
+If a therapist TRULY understands DV/IPV, abusers choices, victims' resistance, etc., then everything sex addiction /betrayal trauma related should be automatic common sense)

 Jun 7, 2022